You Are What You Search

 No one wants to use a tool that adds too much complexity or diminishes the user experience greatly, which is why these large corporations always make the convenience plays.
 Luckily, Searx can be installed in a number of ways, ranging from installation packages to using Docker.
 My personal favorite, due to the simplicity and ease of use, is Yunohost.

 I covered getting started easily in the VPS Hosting Made Easy With Yunohost post, and definitely believe this is a quick, simple, and effective way to accomplish this goal.
 Obtaining a domain name is easy and cheap enough using Namecheap, or can even be done using a default domain provided by Yunohost, though these domains offer much less versatility regarding DNS records.
-Bitcoin is accepted at Namecheap, and can purchase you a Virtual Private Server and domain to use in no time, without revealing personal information about yourself.
-The option exists to install Yunohost on your own hardware at home as well, however this opens up other areas of discussion and adds complexity when dealing with installation of a search engine.
+Bitcoin is accepted at Bitlaunch or other providers and can purchase you a Virtual Private Server to use in no time, without revealing personal information about yourself.
+(Edit: Do not use Namecheap for VPS hosting Yunohost, as there is a conflict which results in issues) The option exists to install Yunohost on your own hardware at home as well, however this opens up other areas of discussion and adds complexity when dealing with installation of a search engine.
 By using a VPS, you don't have to worry about your personal, home IP address being leaked or exposed to anyone.
 While there are certainly workarounds, this entire series is devoted to making things as simple--yet effective as possible.

 Again see this article for detailed instructions on setting up your Yunohost user profile and for help with DNS records, which can also be found here or in your Yunohost administrator tool.
 One area not covered before that is relevant with Searx is using subdomains.
 The reason subdomains may be important for you here is that Chromium based browsers, like Chrome will only add sites without a path, meaning Searx must be stored on an actual domain.com, not added as a path on the end.